camp614/GettingAndCleaningData/CodeBook.md

 This data set transforms the original by selecting only the Mean and Standard Deviation values of direct "time"- and "frequency"-related measurements.
 Additionally, the data is further transformed by calculating the average of each variable for each activity and each subject.

+Note: There are no units associated with the values because the measurements were normalized and bounded within [-1, 1].

 ---

 ### Variables